Monday, November 30, 2020

 it holds every coronet in the world,

-when light plays keen, the colors web:
+when sunlight plays keen, the gold webs:

-paisleys into jewels, galaxies, novas
+paisleys into jewels, galaxies into novas,

-emergent amid hubbell dewdrops
+amid hubbell dewdrops

-in a big-bang rendezvous.
+emergent in a big-bang rendezvous.

 somehow born from spaceless specks.

-cosmic, impossible, this language
+it is cosmic, impossible, a language

-of anti-predictive comets,
+of unpredictable comets,

 fated to render the nothingness